How To Paint Mason Jars

 Women's hand holding a cotton pad on clear glass mason jar with rubbing alcohol to clean it

 I just use a cotton pad to spread rubbing alcohol all over the mason jar.
-You only need to clean the outside of the mason jar with the rubbing alcohol.
 This will remove any oils or other grim and help the paint to adhere.

 Side by side photo with left side of photo showing bottle of Americana acrylic paint in sea glass color and the right side of the photo shows mason jar partially painted